nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 **📊 LLM Benchmarks**

-Expected performances of the LLMs inside the demo can be found at: [eIQ GenAI Flow Page](https://www.nxp.com/applications/technologies/human-machine-interface/voice-processing/simplified-and-optimized-generative-ai-at-the-edge-with-eiq-genai-flow:GEN-AI-FLOW)
+Expected performances of the LLMs inside the demonstrator can be found at: [eIQ GenAI Flow Page](https://www.nxp.com/applications/technologies/human-machine-interface/voice-processing/simplified-and-optimized-generative-ai-at-the-edge-with-eiq-genai-flow:GEN-AI-FLOW)

 ⎺⎺⎺
 <a name="text-to-speech-tts"></a>